Introducing Tenant Power: our new tariff for social housing tenants

 Step 2: Tenant joins the Tenant Power tariff

-Step 3: Tenant saves money immediately with a discounted energy bill
+Step 3: Tenant saves money immediately with a discounted electricity bill

 Step 4: Monthly report of income is shared with the landlord to invoice against.